 - Performing equipment maintenance

-How Light Duty Can Affect Your Workers’ Comp
+How Does Light Duty Affect Your Workers’ Comp Claim?

 If you return to work for light duty after an accident, your workers’ comp claim may be affected.
 Because you’re still getting paid for your light duty work, you won’t be able to receive workers’ comp benefits for lost wages.
 However, if your light duty responsibilities pay you less than you were earning before your accident, you may still be able to receive lost wage payments.